benjamin-dang/simple-shop-with-react/README.md

 - Vite
 - Axios

-Goal of this project is to create a goog looking and good feeling Webshop that also show cases the React basics the author has aquired over the course of his certifcates via Coursera and self thought programming
+Goal of this project is to create a basic Webshop that also show cases the React basics the author has aquired over the course of his certifcates via Coursera and self thought programming

+- React Router
+- Vite
+- useState/Effect
+- Context API
+- MUI

 ## Project init